STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Our story →

 What phimosis is.
-Phimosis is a tight foreskin that cannot fully retract over the head of the penis (glans).
-It is a normal finding in young boys (physiological phimosis, which usually resolves by adolescence).
-In adults, phimosis is either a persistence of physiological phimosis into adulthood, or a new development caused by scarring of the foreskin (acquired phimosis — usually from recurring balanitis, lichen sclerosus, or trauma).
-Adult phimosis can cause painful retraction, painful intercourse, splitting of the foreskin, trapping of the foreskin behind the glans during retraction (paraphimosis — an emergency), or recurring infections under the foreskin.
-The Specialist GP works through which type fits your situation and what treatment matches.
+Phimosis is a tight foreskin that cannot fully retract over the head of the penis.
+In adults it is either persistence of physiological phimosis into adulthood, or acquired phimosis from scarring (recurring balanitis, lichen sclerosus, or trauma).
+Adult phimosis can cause painful retraction, painful intercourse, splitting, paraphimosis, or recurring infections under the foreskin.

-What one phone consult covers.
-A 10 to 15 minute Specialist GP phone consult covers focused history (duration, retraction pattern, pain history, prior episodes of balanitis or trapping, any prior treatment), classification of severity from history, decision on first-line topical-plus-stretching treatment, and the prescription is sent electronically during the consult to your nominated pharmacy.
-The Specialist GP also covers the stretching routine in detail (technique, frequency, duration, what to expect, warning signs to stop), expected timeline (most improvement by week 4, full resolution by 8 weeks for responders), and what to do if response is incomplete by 8 weeks.
-A follow-up phone consult at 4 weeks is included for review of progress.
+What the consult covers.
+A 10 to 15 minute Specialist GP phone consult covers focused retraction history (how far you retract, what happens when you try, whether retraction causes pain or splitting, prior episodes of balanitis or trapping), classification of severity, decision on first-line topical-plus-stretching treatment, and treatment arranged on the call.
+The Specialist GP covers the stretching routine in detail and what to expect.
+A follow-up phone consult at 4 weeks is included.

 Frequently asked questions